13263952/citi-bike-tableau-presentation-analysis/README.md

 Explore and analyze Citi Bike trip data using Tableau.
 Discover unexpected phenomena, create visualizations, dashboards, and a Tableau story.
 Informative insights for city officials and administrators.
 Drive programmatic changes.

 ## Overview
-This README provides a summary of the case study and the steps taken to build a Tableau presentation for analyzing Citi Bike trip data.
+This README provides a summary of a case study and the steps taken to build a Tableau presentation for analyzing Citi Bike trip data.
 The objective of this project was to aggregate the Citi Bike Trip History Logs and discover two unexpected phenomena and showcase visualization skills in Tableau.
 The analysis includes the creation of visualizations, dashboards, and a Tableau story to present the findings to city officials.

 ## Steps Taken